 Sampling will be conducted in accordance with established NYSDEC and USEPA protocols.
-Soil samples will be collected via dedicated acetate sleeves, a stainless-steel hand auger and/or trowel.
+Soil samples will be collected via dedicated acetate sleeves, and stainless-steel direct-push and/or hollow-stem auger.

 5.4 Decontamination Procedures

 Drilling and other sampling equipment will be decontaminated prior to collecting the first sample, between samples, and after the final sample.
 Prior to decontamination, a decontamination line will be set up on polyethylene sheeting.
 The decontamination line will progress from "dirty" to "clean", with an area for drying decontaminated equipment.
 Once the decontamination line is established, the following decontamination procedures will be implemented: